magento/magento2-page-builder/docs/create-basic-content-type/overview.md

 6. **Add styles and icons**: LESS and image files (png, svg) to add specific styling and images to your content types as they appear on the Admin stage and the storefront.
 7. **Add frontend widget**: a JavaScript file to control the UI behavior (user interactivity) of your content type on the storefront.

+## Content type files

+The files you will need to create in order to build a basic content type are shown here.

 ![Before and after content type](../images/content-type-files.png)

+This tutorial walks you through creating these files, step by step.